How CVS (CVS Health) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $89.1B (+7.5% YoY)

-- CVS maintains moderate margins due to its scale, integrated model, and operational efficiencies in pharmacy and health services.
+- CVS maintains moderate margins due to its scale, integrated healthcare model, and operational efficiencies.

-- Most costs come from pharmaceutical procurement, claims expenses, and service delivery.
+- Most costs come from pharmaceutical procurement, insurance claims, and retail operations.

 Operating Income and Expenses